As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Ophiolite

-Remnants of ancient oceanic plates, known as ophiolites, were thrust up to the Earth’s surface by seismic activity along current and ancient plate boundaries.
+Remnants of ancient oceanic plates, known as ophiolites, were thrust to the Earth’s surface by seismic activity along current and ancient plate boundaries.
 Ophiolites can contain jade, chrysoprase, and magnetite.

 The Josephine ophiolite occurs in the Klamath Mountains Geomorphic province of southwestern Oregon and northwestern California.